mossicrue/kup/README.md

 More infos about provisioning persistent storage are present in the [Persistent Storage pages](https://docs.openshift.com/container-platform/4.5/storage/understanding-persistent-storage.html) of the Openshift docs with all the compatible type of volume in the "Configuring Persistent Volume" section

-### Retrieve the ssh key to access the cluster as the core user
-Kup need to use the cluster ssh key created during the installation process in order to access the master node and run the Openshift cluster backup script.

->**Note:** If you want to add an ad-hoc key you can follow this [RedHat Solutions](https://access.redhat.com/solutions/3868301)

 ### Set Kup values
 Once both persistent volume and cluster ssh key are ready, it's possible to render the Kup manifests by first editing the `kup-values.conf` and then running the `kup-render.sh` script.